-- 1) Initiate emergency response by calling the Airport Rescue and Fire Fighting Service, Public Safety Communication Centre 9-1-1, and Airport Operations Command Centre respectively; - 2) Provide information on the location of the accident, grid map reference and all other essential details.
+- Initiate emergency response by calling the Airport Rescue and Fire Fighting Service, Public Safety Communication Centre 9-1-1, and Airport Operations Command Centre respectively; - 2) Provide information on the location of the accident, grid map reference and all other essential details.
 The Emergency Message should include the following:

+AIRCRAFT ACCIDENT OFF

-AIRCRAFT ACCIDENT ON AIRPORT GRID
+AIRPORT GRID REFERENCE/

-REFERENCE or LOCATION
+LOCATION

-TIME OF ACCIDENT UTC LOCAL
+TIME OF ACCIDENT UTC- LOCAL-

 TYPE OF AIRCRAFT

-NUMBER OF PERSONS ON BOARD
+NUMBER OF PERSONS ON

+BOARD

 FUEL ON BOARD

 AIRCRAFT OPERATOR

-DANGEROUS GOODS ON BOARD-QTY,
+DANGEROUS GOODS ON

+BOARD-QTY AND LOC and

-LOCATION and UN CODE (####)
+UN Code (####)

-Note- Subsequent notification may expand this information by providing details on the number of occupants, fuel on board, aircraft operator, and any dangerous goods on board, including quantity and location, if known.
-Attempts to gather "nice to have information" should not delay initial notification message!

-- 3) Notify Cayman Approach, who will notify Kingston, Havana and Cenamer ACC's; - 4) Notify AIS, who will then make a special weather observation (SPECI); - 5) Record all details and actions taken in the Daily Watch Log and verify using checklist that the actions above were completed, indicating notification time(s) and name of person completing action.
+- Note- Subsequent notification may expand this information by providing details on the number of occupants, fuel on board, aircraft operator, and any dangerous goods on board, including quantity and location, if known.
+Attempts to gather "nice to have information" should not delay initial notification message! - 3) Notify Kingston, Havana and Cenamer ACC's; - 4) Issue Notice to Airmen (NOTAM) immediately, defining the status of runway, airport operations and capacity of ARFFS available; - 5) Notify the AIS Section and the National Weather Service to make a special weather observation; - 6) Record all details and actions taken in the Daily Watch Log and verify using checklist that the actions above were completed, indicating notification time(s) and name of person completing action.

-Notification of an aircraft accident off the airport will normally be received from the ATC, however in the event that it is received from another source such as local police or local fire departments, it will be necessary to inform ATC.
+1) Notification of an aircraft accident off the airport will normally be received from the ATC, however in the event that it is received from another source such as local police or local fire departments, it will be necessary to inform ATC.
 Designated vehicles will be sent in accordance with RFFS pre-existing criteria for response.

-Note: Vehicles must obtain ATC clearance before operating in the maneuvering area during response.
+Note: Vehicles must obtain ATC clearance before operating on the maneuvering surfaces during response.